MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

   recursive resolver.
 An alternative would be to alias the zone apex directly to a name managed by a CDN.

-* The A, AAAA, HTTPS resolutions are independent lookups so may observe and follow different CNAMEs to different CDNs.
+* The A, AAAA, HTTPS resolutions are independent lookups so clients may observe and follow different CNAMEs to different CDNs.
   Clients may thus find a SvcDomainName pointing to a name other than the one which returned along with the A and AAAA lookups